 You only make plans in the moment

 Do people find it hard to make plans with you?
-You might be someone with all-or-nothing thinking if this is the case.
-All-or-nothing thinking means that you can’t plan for the future.
+You might be an all-or-nothing thinker if this is the case.
+This type of thinking means that you can’t plan for the future.
 In this case, it means that you can’t make plans with your friends unless you are excited for something right at that very moment!

 To combat this part of all-or-nothing thinking, you need to stay calm.
 Make sure that you know what people are thinking before you try and make plans.
 Try and listen to what they are thinking about, and looking forward to, and use that to base your future plans on.